sophiecchen/personal-website/work/ctf-walkthroughs/hack-the-box/windows-fundamentals.md

 - **svchost.exe with RPCSS**: Manages system services that run from dynamic-link libraries (files with the extension .dll) such as "Automatic Updates," "Windows Firewall," and "Plug and Play."
 Uses the Remote Procedure Call (RPC) Service (RPCSS).
 - **svchost.exe with Dcom/PnP**: Manages system services that run from dynamic-link libraries (files with the extension .dll) such as "Automatic Updates," "Windows Firewall," and "Plug and Play."
 Uses the Distributed Component Object Model (DCOM) and Plug and Play (PnP) services.

-These are critical processes: Windows Logon Application, System, System Idle Process, Windows Start-Up Application, Client Server Runtime, Windows Session Manager, Service Host, and Local Security Authority Subsystem Service (LSASS) process.
+Critical processes include Windows Logon Application, System, System Idle Process, Windows Start-Up Application, Client Server Runtime, Windows Session Manager, Service Host, and Local Security Authority Subsystem Service (LSASS) process.

 `lsass.exe` is the process that is responsible for enforcing the security policy on Windows systems and is thus a high value target.

 The SysInternals Tools suite is a set of portable Windows applications that can be used to administer Windows systems (for the most part without requiring installation).
 Processes Explorer, in particular, can show which handles and DLL processes are loaded when a program runs.

 Task Manager provides information about running processes, system performance, running services, startup programs, logged-in users/logged in user processes, and services.

+Process Explorer can show which handles and DLL processes are loaded when a program runs.
+This tool can also be used to analyze and troubleshoot parent-child process relationships.

 <details>